8 CFR 214.3

 (i) Filing a petition.
-The school must access the SEVP Web site at http:// www.ice.gov/sevis to file a certification petition in SEVIS.
-The school will be issued a temporary ID and password in order to access SEVIS to complete and submit an electronic Form I-17.
-The school must submit the proper nonrefundable certification petition fee as provided in 8 CFR 103.7(b)(1).
+The school must access the SEVP website at https://www.ice.gov/sevis to file a certification petition in SEVIS.
+The school will be issued a temporary SEVIS user ID and password in order to access SEVIS to complete and submit an electronic Form I-17.
+The school must submit the proper nonrefundable certification petition fee as provided in 8 CFR 103.7(d)(2).

 (iii) Certification denial.
 SEVP will serve a notice of denial in accordance with paragraph (f)(2) of this section if a school's petition for certification is denied.

 (i) Filing of petition for recertification.
-Schools must submit a completed Form I-17 (including supplements A and B) using SEVIS, and submit a paper copy of the Form I-17 bearing original signatures of all officials.
+Schools must submit a completed Form I-17 (including any supplements and bearing signatures of all officials) using SEVIS.
 SEVP will notify all DSOs of a previously certified school 180 days prior to the school's certification expiration date that the school may submit a petition for recertification.
 A school may file its recertification petition at any time after receipt of this notification.
 A school must submit a complete recertification petition package, as outlined in the submission guidelines, by its certification expiration date.
 SEVP will send a notice of confirmation of complete filing or rejection to the school upon receipt of any filing of a petition for recertification.

 (A) Notice of confirmation assures a school of uninterrupted access to SEVIS while SEVP adjudicates the school's petition for recertification.
 A school that has complied with the petition submission requirements will continue to have SEVIS access after its certification expiration date while the adjudication for recertification is pending.
 The school is required to comply with all regulatory recordkeeping, retention and reporting, and other requirements of paragraphs (f), (g), (j), (k), and (l) of this section during the period the petition is pending.